Female Trouble

 The titles ‘Women on the Verge of a Nervous Breakdown’, ‘The Devil is a Woman’ and ‘Captive Wild Woman' have one thing in common – they promise to personify the damaged, deranged, and dangerous… woman.

 Female Trouble is a project that comprises multiple components.
-These components include over 130 wax pastel drawings, a large-scale synthetic polymer painting, a cardboard and wax ‘mouth of a cave’, a wearable textile work taking inspiration from Kenneth Anger’s Scorpio Rising motorcycle jacket (the original Camp aesthetic creator) and a written essay on gender in cinema based on Sontag’s interpretation of Plato's theory of the cave and Roland Barthes semiotics of how these have been communicated to the viewer.
+These include 130 wax pastel drawings, 13 motorcycle jackets, studded gloves and embellished helmets and an essay on gender in cinema based on Susan Sontag’s interpretation of Plato's theory of the cave and Roland Barthes semiotic theory of the “myth”.